Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Conclusion

-We have used Metropolis and WL algorithms to explore the magnetic response of the Ising nanotube.
-The obtained magnetic spin orientations of the ground state confirmed the FM and AFM ordering about the $z$ axis.
-The variations of $T_C$ for different interaction strengths are calculated in the absence of an external magnetic field.
-The increasing interaction strength $J_1$ from $0.2$ to $1.0$ for FM interaction causes the increase in $T_C$.
-Whereas, $T_C$ is decreasing when the interaction strength $J_1$ is increasing from $-1.0$ to $-0.2$ for AFM.
-The magnetic response of FM and AFM systems is analyzed by switching on the magnetic field for unit interaction strength.
-When the magnetic field is increased, the $T_C$ of FM system increases and $T_C$ decreases for AFM system.
-As the temperature increases, the nanotube phase transits from ferromagnetic (or anti-ferromagnetic) to paramagnetic phase.
-The hysteresis plot shows that the coercive field and the remanent magnetization reduce to null with an increase in temperature.
-As a result, the system exhibits a narrow hysteresis loop for higher temperatures.
-At lower temperatures, the AFM interactions exhibit double step loop hysteresis, which disappears at higher temperatures.
-The DOS is determined by using the WL algorithm to obtain the thermal properties of the Ising nanotube.
-The symmetric DOS is observed for FM and AFM interaction without an external magnetic field.
+The DOS is determined using the WL algorithm to obtain the thermal properties of Ising nanotube.
+The symmetric DOS is observed for FM and G-AFM interaction without an external magnetic field.
 By applying a magnetic field, the system exhibits the asymmetric DOS pattern.
 The free energy and entropy are calculated in the presence of a magnetic field from the converged DOS.
-This study also shows that the different in the number of layers does not alter the transition temperature.
-Using Wang Landau algorithm, we have found that there is no discontinuity in the canonical entropy and also single peak in the canonical distribution, which confirms that the system follows the second-order transition.
+This study also shows that in the absence of magnetic filed, the difference in the number of layers does not alter the transition temperature.
+Using Wang Landau algorithm, it is also found that there is no discontinuity in canonical entropy and a single peak in the canonical distribution confirms that the system follows the second-order transition.